-The power supply adapter is supplied with a 3-wire grounded AC cord The power feed recomthat should be plugged into a "clean" AC power source, that is, an AC source that feeds only the control room audio gear.
+The power supply is supplied with a 3-wire grounded AC cord that should be plugged into a "clean" AC power source, that is, an AC source that feeds only the control room audio gear.
 This source should be a separate feed from those powering lighting, air-conditioning, or any other non-audio machinery.

-mended in the text is often installed and referred to in studios as an "isolated AC ground" outlet.
+The power feed recommended in the text is often installed and referred to in studios as an "isolated AC ground" outlet.
 It is usually orange in color.